asujaykk/MultiObjectTracker/README.md

 ### 3.1 The tracker constructor:
 The tracker cnstructor accept four parameters and they are explained below.
    1. names       : The list of class names supported by the object detector (list of strings, their index indicate the class label)
-   2. sel_classes    : If userwant to track only a particular class objects then the list of classes to be tracked can be provided here.
+   2. sel_classes    : If user want to track only a particular class objects then the list of classes to be tracked can be provided here.
       List of class labels to be tracked (list of integers indicating the class name index)
       If it is 'None' then tracker track all available objects , default value is None.
       example: [2,3,4] Then tracker only track object of class 2,3 and 4.